Well-being at home and work: Two halves of a whole

 As mentioned in “Well-being at work: Worth a second glance” (Schulzetenberg and Colihan, 2018), well-being at work improves worker productivity, decreases turnover and absenteeism, and lowers health benefit costs for employers.
 For these reasons, an increasing number of employers are seeing the value of employee well-being and implementing programs to promote and enhance it at work.
 However, well-being does not start and end during work hours.
 Well-being outside of work is related to and inseparable from well-being at work.
 This makes sense because work hours often only account for a little over a third of a person’s waking hours—plenty of time to engage in behavior counterproductive to workplace well-being efforts.

 The relationship between well-being at work and home is not simply anecdotal.
-In a recent study of almost 900 US workers, Colihan and Schulzetenberg (2018) found well-being at work and well-being at home to be mildly correlated (r = .26).
+In a recent study of almost 900 US workers, Colihan and Schulzetenberg (2018) found well-being at work and well-being at home to be mildly correlated (r = .26; updated 2019 r=.29).
 These findings are supported by a large international study by Haar and colleagues (2014) who found a positive relationship between job satisfaction and life satisfaction (.43), negative relationships between work-life balance and anxiety and depression (-.34), and negative relationships between job satisfaction and anxiety and depression (-.27 and -.42, respectively).

 Taken together, these data suggest an employee’s well-being outside of work is related to their well-being at work.